Mental Health Counseling Services

 Mental Health and Wellness Center Spring Workshop Series

-- Week 2, April 8th: Mental Health as a Student: Creating Goals
+- View recording for Week 2, April 8th: Mental Health as a Student: Creating Goals

-- Week 3, April 15th: Remote Learning and Mental Health
+- View recording for Week 3, April 15th: Remote Learning and Mental Health

-- Week 4, April 22nd: Being Mindful of your Mental Health
+- View recording for Week 4, April 22nd: Being Mindful of your Mental Health

-- Week 5, April 29th: Creating Boundaries for Mental Health Stability
+- View recording for Week 5, April 29th: Creating Boundaries for Mental Health Stability

-- Week 6, May 6th: DBT Skills for Positive Mental Health
+- View recording for Week 6, May 6th: DBT Skills for Positive Mental Health

-- Week 7, May 13th: Take Care of your Mental Health; Increasing Resiliency and Self-Confidence
+- View recording for Week 7, Take Care of your Mental Health; Increasing Resiliency and Self-Confidence

-- Week 9, May 27th: Managing Stress and Depression Toolkit
+- View recording for Week 9, May 27th: Managing Stress and Depression Toolkit

-- Week 10, June 3rd: Intrusive Thoughts; Managing Positive Mental Health
+- View recording for Week 10, June 3rd: Intrusive Thoughts; Managing Positive Mental Health

 Free Student Support Groups offered by the Mental Health and Wellness Center during Spring 2021: